-This IPC Anti-Doping Code is the revised version of the IPC Anti-Doping Code first published in 2004 and amended in 2006.
-The amendments are to reflect the implementation by the IPC of the 2009 World Anti-Doping Code.
-The revised IPC Anti-Doping Code is effective as of 1 January 2009.
+This IPC Anti-Doping Code is the revised version of the IPC Anti-Doping Code first published in 2004 and amended in 2006 and 2009.
+This version of the IPC Anti-Doping Code has been approved by the IPC Governing Board and is effective as of 3 December 2011.